spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 notice the temperature difference between your skin and whatever you're sitting on. is it hotter? colder? the same?

-notice how these sensations change as you subtly sway back and fourth while breathing, or when you adjust how you sit because your neck feels weird.
+notice how these sensations change as you subtly sway back and forth while breathing, or when you adjust how you sit because your neck feels weird.

 it's at this point, that your brain starts paying attention to some other stuff in your body: